 None.
 This will not create a cost or savings to any state agency.
-Cost Recovery fees are currently being assessed and the proposed amendments clarify the manner in which the fees are determined.
-Additionally, the regulations apply to currently approved educator preparation institutions or to institutions seeking approval to offer a teacher preparation program.
+Cost Recovery fee regulations apply to currently approved educator preparation institutions or to institutions seeking approval to offer a teacher preparation program.

 Other non-discretionary costs or savings imposed upon local agencies.

 None.
 Sponsoring an educator preparation program is not a required by law.